 Best Budget Pick: PetSafe ScoopFree Crystal Pro

-The PetSafe ScoopFree Crystal Pro takes a completely different approach: instead of a rotating drum, it uses a rake system with crystal litter trays.
+The PetSafe ScoopFree Crystal Pro | Also available at Chewy takes a completely different approach: instead of a rotating drum, it uses a rake system with crystal litter trays.
 No rotating parts, no motors cycling a drum around your cat’s waste.

 What we like: